This post was last updated on May 26th, 2022 at 09:31 am.

 Rule # 5 Must Use Double Entry For Accounts

 We briefly discussed in rule #4 that credit(s) and debit(s) are needed for each transaction.
-This is commonly called double entry accounting.
-This simply means that for any one transaction there is always two entries.
+This is commonly called double-entry accounting.
+This simply means that for anyone transaction there are always two entries.
 There can be more, but the minimum is two.
 So if you pay an expense from the checkbook you have a credit that goes against the checkbook.
 This subtracts money from the checkbook.
 But you must also record a debit which in this instance would go against an expense.
 This debit would add the amount to the running total in the expense account.
 This credit and debit would be the two sides to the transaction — thus the double entry.

 When it comes to fund accounting, these debits and credits have funds associated with them for every transaction.
 Let’s use the food example from before.
 You would have one expense for Food in the CoA, but all the funds that you have can use that one account to apply transactions for their ‘food’ needs, when needed.
 So the General fund buys food for a staff meeting, the Youth fund buys food for a youth camping event, and the Building fund buys food for a project committee planning session.
 Some questions come to mind.